 Under the Deferred Compensation Plan provisions, eligible employees may contribute to the Deferred Compensation Plan through payroll deductions.
-In accordance with Section 457(b) of the IRC, the amount of an individual's annual contributions for 2022 was limited to an amount not to exceed the lesser of \$20,500 or 100% of the individual's gross compensation.
-In 2021, the annual contribution limit was \$19,500.
+In accordance with Section 457(b) of the IRC, the amount of an individual's annual contributions for 2023 was limited to an amount not to exceed the lesser of \$22,500 or 100% of the individual's gross compensation.
+In 2022, the annual contribution limit was \$20,500.
 Individuals age 50 or over may make an additional "catch-up" contribution.
-In 2022 and 2021, the additional "catch-up" contribution was \$6,500.
+In 2023 and 2022, the additional "catch-up" contribution was \$7,500 and \$6,500, respectively.
 "Special catch-up" is allowed for previously missed contributions for participants within three years of normal retirement age.
-In 2022 and 2021, the deferral limit for "special catch-up" was \$41,000 and \$39,000, respectively.
-Contributions can be made to the Deferred Compensation Plan using either the before-tax method in which amounts are deferred for federal income tax purposes, or the Roth option in which contributions are made on an after-tax basis.
+In 2023 and 2022, the deferral limit for "special catch-up" was \$45,000 and \$41,000, respectively.
+Contributions can be made to the Deferred Compensation Plan using either the before-tax method in which amounts are deferred for federal income tax purposes, or the Roth option in which contributions are made on an aftertax basis.